 Information Technology Act/Law for Gambling 2011

 This Act was put in place on May of 2011.
 It was said to be the final curtain to close the doors to online betting in India, which was looking so promising.
 This was a federal law that said anything taboo or “gambling” was to be blocked at the Internet Provider level.
 Essentially placing the burden on Internet Service Providers to block thousands to hundreds of thousands of websites, including that of online casinos and betting sites.
 They forgot one thing, the States have the power.
 After this law was introduced Sikkim has continued to actively seek out partners for their online gambling licenses.
-Here is the .pdf of the law from MIT.gov.in.
+Here is the text of the law from cis-india.org.

 Public Gambling Act of 1867